dagster-io/dagster/examples/assets_modern_data_stack/README.md

 The easiest way to spin up your Dagster project is to use [Dagster Serverless](https://docs.dagster.io/dagster-cloud/deployment/serverless).
 It provides out-of-the-box CI/CD and native branching that make development and deployment easy.

 Check out the [Dagster Cloud](https://dagster.io/cloud) to get started.

+> Note: To use Dagster Cloud with this example you will need Airbyte and Postgres running separately.

 ### Option 2: Running it locally